pboivin/filament-peek/docs/builder-field-previews.md

 - `alignCenter()`
 - `alignRight()`

-Use the `extraAttributes()` method to add any extra HTML attributes.
+Use the `extraAttributes()` method to add any other HTML attributes.

 ## Automatically Updating the Builder Preview (Experimental)